maximeMD/mind-travel/README.md

 First, you need to clone this repository :
 `git clone https://github.com/maximeMD/mind-travel`

-Then, you can choose tha "manual" installation or the Docker installation (work in progress)
+Then, you can choose the "manual" installation or the Docker installation (work in progress)

 #### Manual